 Repeat after me: DO NOT LET THE OIL PIE CRUST REST!
 If you let it rest it will become hard and too flaky where it won’t hold its shape.

 The moment you are ready to make your pie crust with oil is the moment you need to mix all the dry and wet ingredients together.
 You can get to rolling it out immediately.

-You can even press out the oil pie crust dough with your hands.
+You can even press out the olive oil pie crust dough with your hands.
 I travel a lot and have used this pie crust recipe to easily make pies around the world from my Airbnbs in places like Budapest and Iceland!